2022 Nong Bua Lamphu massacre: Reactions

 Prayut expressed his condolences and described the incident as "shocking".
 He said, "I feel deep sadness toward the victims and their relatives."
 UNICEF condemned the attack, adding, "Early childhood development centres, schools and all learning spaces must be safe havens for young children to learn, play and grow during their most critical years."
 The organisation also urged the media and the public to avoid sharing images of the incident.
 The Bangkok governor and foreign ministry, as well as British prime minister Liz Truss and Australian prime minister Anthony Albanese, expressed their condolences.
 The U.S. State Department issued a press statement condemning the attack and said the United States is ready to provide assistance.

-King Vajiralongkorn has taken the victims under royal patronage, meaning the king will cover the funeral expenses of those killed and the medical expenses of those wounded.
+King Vajiralongkorn has taken the victims under royal patronage, meaning the king would cover the funeral expenses of those killed and the medical expenses of those wounded.
 He also visited the hospital where the injured received treatment and met with the victims' families.